Kansas voters defeat abortion amendment in unexpected landslide - NewsBreak

 “We will not hand over our constitutional rights and our bodily autonomy to the government, and we will take care of each other and look out for each other because that is what Kansas is all about,” Sweet said.

+This report is from Kansas Reflector , which like the Nevada Current is a member of the States Newsroom network of online publications.

-The post Kansas voters defeat abortion amendment in unexpected landslide appeared first on Florida Phoenix .
+The post Kansas voters defeat abortion amendment in unexpected landslide appeared first on Nevada Current .

 Comments / 0